louking/members/docs/racingteam-admin-guide.rst

 These sections describe what an :term:`racingteam admin` might want to do in support of the :term:`racing team`.

 add a new racing team member
 -------------------------------
 If the racing team :term:`member` was not already in the system, they need to be added to the system before adding them to the racing team.

 * use :ref:`Members view` to add the racing team member to the system
+* first check to see if they are already in the system, using search on their name
+* if they are in the system, see :ref:`update member for racing team`
+* if they are not in the system,

   *  click **New**
   *  fill in **Email**, **First Name**, **Full Name**